awslabs/mlspace/frontend/docs/admin-guide/install.md

 1. The example below assumes you've created the permission boundary policy above in the [App Role](App Role) section and named the policy `mlspace-project-user-permission-boundary`.
 If you've named it something different you'll need to update the `"iam:PermissionsBoundary` condition in the `iam:CreateRole` statement below.
-2. After the permission boundary policy has been created you are now ready to create the application policy.
-From the IAM Service page click "Policies" on the left hand side.
+2. After the permission boundary policy has been created you are now ready to create the system policy.
+From the IAM Service page click "Policies" on the left hand side. **Note**: alternatively, you can re-use the policy you created in the prior section for the App Role as well as the notebook policy you created in the Notebook Role section.
+If you do so, you may skip to step 6.
+Alternatively if you wish to create a policy with least-privilege, proceed to step 3.
 3. Create a new policy using the JSON editor and paste the following in the text area (after replacing the placeholder variables):

 ```JSON